mgm-tp/a12-tutorial-application/README.md

 <!--- End of References --->

 # A12 Tutorial Application
+A12 is an Enterprise Low Code Platform developed by [mgm-tp].
+To be able to work with it, you need access to [getA12.com].
+You can get it by reaching out to [mgm-tp].

-An introduction into development with A12, based on the Project Template.
+A12 Tutorial Application is an introduction into development with A12, based on the Project Template.
 For more information about the Project Template and how to get started, check out the detailed documentation on [getA12].

 ## Content
 - [Introduction](#introduction)